-The litterfall method for leaf area index derivation is a semi-direct estimation that has been frequently used in the past for broadleaf stands (Bréda, 2003: Thimonier et al.,2010).
-By definition, deciduous trees are those trees that completely lose their foliage each year.
-The cumulated leaf area that they carry during their vegetation period is thus equal to the area of the leaf litter they lost in a year.
-With respect to LAI{max} it has to be considered that a certain amount of leaves does already fall before the maximum amount of leaves in the canopy is formed, which is usually the case end of July (e.g. Bréda & Granier 1996).
+The litterfall method for LAI derivation is a semi-direct estimation that has been frequently used in the past for broadleaf stands (Bréda 2003: Thimonier et al. 2010).
+By definition, deciduous trees completely lose their foliage each year.
+The cumulated leaf area that they carry during their vegetation period is thus equal to the area of the leaf litter they lose within a year.
+With respect to LAImax it has to be considered that a certain amount of leaves does already fall before the maximum amount of leaves in the canopy is formed, which is usually the case at the end of July (e.g. Bréda & Granier 1996).
 Adapted to the seasons of the northern hemisphere, a whole year is often defined from March to February, but this may need to be adapted regionally according to the vegetation period.
-The goal of the method described here is to obtain an estimation of LAI{max} based on the leaves falling after LAI{max} has been reached as well as the yearly cumulated area of foliar litter per tree species.
+The goal of the method described here is to obtain an estimation of LAImax based on the leaves falling after LAImax has been reached as well as the yearly cumulated area of foliar litter per tree species.